 Celebrating Christmas Baubles in Krakow

 The first Christmas baubles were made in Germany.
 Exactly when is disputed – some accounts trace them back to 16th century, while others claim they were invented in 1847 by an entrepreneurial glassworker named Hans Greiner.
 What's not in doubt however is that, by the end of the 19th century, these delicate glass balls had become Poland’s must-have festive decoration and, before long, the country had become the world’s leading bauble producer.
-Today, Vitbis, Poland’s largest manufacturer, reputedly makes around 100,000 of the ornaments a day.
+Today, Vitbis, Poland’s largest manufacturer, reputedly makes around 100,000 baubles a day.

 Known as ‘bombka’ or ‘banka’, Polish baubles are made from paper-thin blown glass and, while they can be found in a huge range of shapes, sizes and patterns, the most traditional are apple-sized spheres hand-painted in glossy red, blue or gold and decorated with regular geometric patterns.